mantidproject/mantid/docs/source/algorithms/LoadMuonNexus-v2.rst

 Run Object
 ''''''''''
-LoadMuonNexus does not run LoadNexuslogs to load run logs.
+LoadMuonNexus does not run LoadNexusLogs to load run logs.
 Information is loaded as follows:

 +---------------------------+----------------------------------+
 | Nexus                     | Workspace run object             |